Click here to view video.

 Most medical assistants work in physician offices.
 Medical assistants often find employment either in full-time or part-time positions.

-Employment of medical assistants is projected to grow 29 percent from 2012 to 2022, much faster than the average for all occupations.
-The growth of the aging baby-boom population will continue to spur demand for preventive medical services, which are often provided by physicians.
-As their practices expand, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
+Employment of medical assistants is projected to grow 29 percent from 2016 to 2026, much faster than the average for all occupations.
+The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
+As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.

 There are both 1-year and 2-year medical assisting programs.